Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

 ## Conclusion

 I hope that you are looking forward to exploring Python programming and mathematical thinking as much as I am!

 Throughout this semester you will be given the opportunity to master many technical skills in the field of discrete structures, thereby preparing you for upcoming courses and an internship in the technology field.
 We will be using state-of-the-art technology to design and implement Python programs that solve problems by applying your knowledge of discrete mathematics.
 One way that the course will prepare you for work in a STEM field is through the use of cutting-edge remote collaboration tools such as YouTube videos and live streams, GitHub, and Slack.

 Again, I recognize that this email is long and very detailed!
-As I mentioned before, I decided that it was better to send you one detailed email than to send multiple shorted emails.
+As I mentioned before, I decided that it was better to send you one detailed email than to send multiple short emails.
 Don't forget that you can follow along with the planning for the course by visiting the following GitHub repository:

 https://github.com/Allegheny-Computer-Science-102-F2020/cs102-F2020-plans